Are there types of slings you don't make?

 My plastic rods I received are not the same size as my original ones.

 Each new replacement sling is sent with medium size sling rod which is 7/32" in diameter.
 This is the most common diameter used by patio furniture manufacturers.
 However, some brands of outdoor sling furniture may have used a larger or smaller diameter rod.
 If you need a different size rod, please contact us at 1-866-638-6416.
 We have 2 additional spline diameters available and would be glad to send whatever you need to complete the installation.

 What if my patio chair or chaise slings don't fit when I get them?

 We want you to be happy and successful with your replacement sling installation.
 Please call us if the slings don't fit properly.
-If we made a mistake, we will gladly make new slings without question.
-If your measurements were wrong we would gladly work with you to adjust the slings if possible.
+If we made a mistake, we will gladly make new slings free of charge.
+If your measurements were wrong, we will gladly work with you to adjust the slings if possible.
+We can adjust up to 5/8" in width.
+We do not accept any alterations under 1/4".
 Our goal is to make sure you are happy with our products and service.
 We won't leave you hanging!
 We'll find a mutually agreeable solution if there is a problem with your slings.

 I just received my sling and the length is not correct.

 If your slings are too short or too long in length, please contact our customer service department at 1-866-638-6416.
-We can usually adjust the length as needed.
+We can adjust the length up to 1".
 Please don't send your slings back without calling us first.
 We need to figure out what is going on first and if you need to return your slings.

 My chair has a welded spreader bar in the back.
 How Can I Fit a New Sling?